brandonavant/azure-hosted-minecraft/docs/implementation-plan-TO_DELETE.md

      * resource group
      * storage account
-     * blob container for Terraform state
+     * blob container for OpenTofu state
    * Output (echo) the final names used.

 3. Decide a strict naming scheme: